huntsyea/huntsyea/README.md

 ###

 I'm a product leader by day and builder by night.
+I hadn't really done much development beyond Python until March 2024.

 Currently, I'm building new things at Ramsey Solutions, where I have spent the last four years focused on new experiences and early growth.